zaheerkhan9800/Angular-Dotnet-Demo/README.md

 Overview
 --------
 - Frontend: `frontend/` — Angular app.
 A simple calculator UI posts calculation requests to the backend and shows the result on a separate page.
-- Backend: `backend/` — FastAPI app exposing a single POST `/calculate` endpoint that performs the arithmetic and returns the result.
+- Backend: `backend/` — Dotnet app exposing a single POST `/calculate` endpoint that performs the arithmetic and returns the result.

 Architecture and data flow
 --------------------------